-Configure your DNS Edge service point to route https traffic through a proxy.
+Configure Service Point v3 to route https traffic through a proxy.
 You can also configure an NTP synchronization source for service points.

 - Currently, HTTP is the only supported proxy type.

 - SOCKS proxy servers are not supported.

 - The proxy server must be configured to allow HTTP POST traffic.

 - The proxy server must be able to resolve all DNS Edge Cloud addresses.